 Using a double opt-in with your subscription forms serves two primary purposes.
 First, you are eliminating any invalid email addresses that contacts may have entered due to a typo or spam submissions by bots.
-Second, you’re ensuring that contacts do in fact own their email account and want to hear from you.
+Second, you ensure that contacts own their email account and want to hear from you.

-If you’re using an ActiveCampaign form to add contacts to a list, the double opt-in option feature will default to “On.”
-To ensure that this is on, click "Website" on the left to navigate to the forms page in your account and click “Edit” for your form.
+If you use an ActiveCampaign subscription form, the double opt-in option feature will default to "On."
+To ensure this is on, click "Website" on the left to navigate to the Forms page in your account.
+Then click "Edit" for your form.
 From there, click the "Options" tab.
 Under "Form Action," click the Gear icon next to the "Subscribes to List" action.
 You should get a pop-up screen where you can check to make sure that the double opt-in is enabled.

 - Add a Captcha to form

 Adding Captcha to your subscription forms will prevent bots from creating spam contacts in your account, whether or not you have enabled the double opt-in on your form.

 To add a Captcha field to your form, click "Website" on the left to navigate to the Forms page in your account and click "Edit" for your form.
 On the "Fields" tab, click "Standard" and drag the Captcha field to your form.

 If you have not communicated to your list in a while, some email addresses may no longer exist.
-This will result in bounces and your sender (ActiveCampaign) can be marked as a spammer.
+This will result in bounces, and your sender (ActiveCampaign) can be marked as a spammer.
 In addition, if you do not email your list regularly (or if you haven't cleaned it in a long time), you risk your subscribers "forgetting" about you and marking your email as spam.

 - Set up Engagement Management automations

 We have a free 2-part automation recipe that you can use for engagement management.
 This 2-part automation will tag your contacts as "Engaged," "Disengaged," or "Inactive" based on how much time has gone by since they have interacted with your communications.
 These tags can be used in analytics, segmentation, list hygiene, and triggering other automations.

-Use a real-time verification services as an extra safeguard
+- Use real-time verification services as an extra safeguard